rizitis/SBKS/README.md

 # SBKS
 ### (Slack-Build-Kernel-Script)
-It use zenity dialogs, so zenity required (install it from SBo)
+It use yad dialogs, so yad required (install it from SBo)

 SBKS is a bash script for auto download, build, and install a second (backup) Linux kernel for Slackware and Slack based systems.
 Slackware Based Distros should execute this script as root ONLY, NOT sudo ./SBKS else  mkinitrd probably will fail and SBKS will stop.

+Past versions was using zenity, but I found yad more stable and better working in a Slackware system...

 ### Install
 First install zenity from SlackBuild.org